JiajunHuang1999/jiajunhuang1999.github.io/_pages/markdown.md

 * Rankings & Research Excellence
     * Ranked #45 among U.S. public universities (fastest-growing in the last decade)
     * Top 50 in research expenditures (NSF ranking), second only to the University of Florida in Florida
-    * Rapid expansion in computing: In Fall 2025, the Department of Computer Science will be upgraded to the School of AI, Cybersecurity, and Computing, with major investments in HPC and AI research
+    * Rapid expansion in computing: In Fall 2025, the Department of Computer Science will be upgraded to the College of AI, Cybersecurity, and Computing, with major investments in HPC and AI research
 * Lifestyle & Job Opportunities
     * One of the happiest cities in the U.S., featuring top-rated white sand beaches & a warm climate
     * Prime location: Tampa Bay is Florida’s second-largest metropolitan area, just one hour from Disney World & Universal Studios in Orlando